DannyBoyNYC/6-D3-radar-chart/readme.md

 Notice that we're also setting the color of our precipitation type label and value, re-enforcing the relationship between the precipitation type and its color.

-Let's take this one step further!
+Let's take this one step further.
 We're using a gradient of colors to show what temperatures each day spans.
 At the end of our Create scales step, let's create a new scale that maps temperatures to the gradient scale we're using.

 ```js
 const temperatureColorScale = d3